ParrotSec/airgeddon/CONTRIBUTING.md

 ## Collaborating Translators

-1. Update the date under shebang.
-2. Translate the strings located in `language_strings.sh` and the existing phrases _language_strings_handling_messages function_ in `airgeddon.sh`.
-3. Ask by mail [v1s1t0r.1s.h3r3@gmail.com] if you have any doubt.
+1. Ask ALWAYS before start a translation to add a new language ([v1s1t0r.1s.h3r3@gmail.com]).
+Contact to the development team in order to know what are you going to do.
 You'll be informed about how to proceed.
+2. Once new language is approved or if you are going to update an existing one, update the date under shebang on every commit.
+3. Translate the strings located in `language_strings.sh` and the existing phrases _language_strings_handling_messages function_ in `airgeddon.sh`.
 4. If you want to create a pull request with a new language to be added, at least the 80% of the phrases must be translated and the rest must be done with at least _an automatic-translation_ system and marked with PoT (Pending of Translation) mark.
 5. Remember that pull requests done over master branch will be rejected.
 Read the git workflow policy first.
 6. After verification of and acceptation of the pull request, you can be added as a collaborator on the project to push directly on the repository instead of making pull requests.